sailfishos-chum/Fotokopierer/README.md

 	mkdir 3rdparty
 	cd 3rdparty
 	unzip path/to/opencv-3.4.0.zip
-	tar -xzf path/to/podofo-0.9.6.tar.gz

 Finally, build the project as with shared libraries.
-The CMake build script will automatically compile OpenCV and Podofo.
+The CMake build script will automatically compile OpenCV.

 	cd path/to/fotokopierer
 	mb2 -t SailfishOS-2.1.3.7-i486 build